 “Turn on away mode” even when not on vacation

-You don’t have to wait for an official vacation to use Out of Office (OOO) for moments when you need to recharge, like when you’re caring for a sick child, when you’re mentally overwhelmed, or just need an afternoon of quiet.
-Kushner has put this into practice and was surprised to receive sympathy instead of judgment.
+You don’t have to wait for an official vacation to use Out of Office (OOO) for moments when you need to recharge, like when you’re taking care of a sick child, when you’re mentally overwhelmed, or just need a quiet afternoon.
+Kushner has used this and was surprised to receive sympathy instead of judgment.

 This small act helps normalize rest and helps people understand that recovery is essential – not a privilege.